iyioon/watermark-paraphraser/README.md

 ```
 python demo/generate_multiple_paraphrases.py data/in/email-1.txt --output-dir data/out/email_1_paraphrases --num-versions 3 --model facebook/opt-iml-1.3b --verbose
 ```

+You can also specify the key start value with `--key-range-start`.

 This will generate 3 paraphrased versions of the input text `email-1.txt` and save them in the directory `data/out/email_1_paraphrases`.
 The generated files will be named `email-1_100.txt`, `email-1_101.txt`, and `email-1_102.txt`. `email-1_metadata.txt` will be available in the same directory.